 - Understand Bayesian methods for modeling spatially structured data.

 The course will include lectures and laboratory exercises.
 Labs will emphasize problem solving requiring programming in R and JAGS.

 - The course will be held May 29 - June 8, 2018 at SESYNC in Annapolis, Maryland, and will meet daily from 9 am – 5 pm.
 We may meet at 8 a.m. the first day.

 - There will be no meeting on Sunday, June 3.

 - The course is aimed at postdoc, researcher, and faculty participants.
 Grad students may also be considered.

 - There is no fee to attend, but participants are responsible for most of their own travel and accommodations.
 For those willing to share a room with another participant, SESYNC will provide local hotel accommodations.
 If a private hotel room is desired, SESYNC will cover 50% of hotel costs.

 - Coffee/tea and lunch will be provided daily.

-Dr. Tom Hobbs has taught ecological modeling at Colorado State University for 14 years.
-His course has evolved over time; during the last six years, it has emphasized likelihood-based and Bayesian methods for model-data assimilation.
-He has also taught short courses for the U.S. Geological Survey, the Grimso Wildlife Research Institute, and the Department of Ecology, Swedish Agricultural University.
-He currently leads an annual workshop for postdocs, agency researchers, and faculty sponsored by the National Science Foundation.
+Dr. Tom Hobbs has taught ecological modeling at Colorado State University for 15 years.
+His course has evolved over time; during the last eight years, it has emphasized Bayesian methods for gaining insight from models and data.
+He has also taught short courses for the U.S. Geological Survey, Conservation Science Partners, the Woods Hole Research Center, the Grimsö Wildlife Research Institute, and the Department of Ecology, Swedish Agricultural University.
 He is the author, with Mevin Hooten, of Bayesian models: A statistical primer for ecologists from Princeton University Press.
-Hobbs takes special pride in making challenging, quantitative concepts clear and accessible to students who never considered themselves to be particularly adept with mathematics and statistics.
+Dr. Hobbs takes special pride in making challenging, quantitative concepts clear and accessible to students who never considered themselves to be particularly adept with mathematics and statistics.